mxfng/drumhaus/README.md

 # Drumhaus

-Drumhaus is a browser controlled rhythmic groove machine built with React, Next.js, and Tone.js.
+Drumhaus is a browser controlled rhythmic groove machine built with Tone.js and next.
+Explore web based drum sampling with limitless creativity, and share it all with your friends.

 I'm an amateur music producer, and have always been fascinated by the music software I use in my creative process.
 I wanted to build this project as a way to combine my love for music with my passion for coding, and dive deep into digial audio engineering and web development.
 I wanted to reimagine the form of a classic drum machine in a web browser with modern software technologies.